 To get started with ConfigureMe you need three things.
 First you need something to configure which we call configurable.
 Than you need something to configure your configurable with, that'll be the configuration.
 And finally you need to ask the ConfigurationManager to configure your configurable with your configuration somewhere in your code.

 Lets get concrete.
 Imagine you are opening a fast food restaurant.
-To make it real fast you offer just one product, the BigPack.
+To make it real fast you offer just one product.
 Since you are a great developer you are writing the software for your cash box yourself, and you want the price to come from a configuration file to be able to react to the financial crises fast.

 Creating a configurable

 First of all we need an object to store the prices, our configurable object:

 Our configurable is nothing more than a JavaBean which an additional method: getProductPrice_ which return the price we have to show the customer.
 Since we are planing to get international pretty soon, we introduced a special field for the currency, to be able to operate in different countries.